 In today’s world, tech companies need to move fast.
-You don’t have time or resources to waste on building things that are just going to get thrown away.
+You don’t have time to build things that are just going to get thrown away.
+That said, MVPs still serve a valuable purpose — every founder knows not to just launch Plan A and assume it’ll be perfect.

-MVPs vs. Prototypes: What’s the difference?
+MVPs vs. prototypes: what’s the difference?

 Traditionally, the tech world has grouped MVPs and prototypes together.
 Both are used to validate an idea, test your product with potential users, and provide a blueprint for building your product.